wallarm/product-documentation/docs/latest/installation/oob/tcp-traffic-mirror/deployment.md

 ## Step 3: Prepare the configurarion file

 Create the `wallarm-node-conf.yaml` file on the instance.
 The solution requires proper configuration to identify the network interface and the traffic format (e.g., VLAN, VXLAN).
-The minimal content should include the following settings:
+The example content of the file:

 ```yaml
 Version: 1